link1905/system-design-101/content/docs/web-service/load-balancer.md

 ### Load Balancing

-Proxying alone doesn't cut it.
+Proxying alone isn’t enough.
-To efficiently utilize resources, we want a service to **equally** distribute traffic among its instances.
+To efficiently utilize resources, we want to **distribute traffic evenly** across the service instances.

-For example, an instance is stressed with `4 requests`, while another instance is slack with only `1`.
+For example, one instance might be handling `4 requests` while another processes only `1` — clearly an imbalance.

 ```d2
 direction: right
 c: Client {
   class: client